 The 27th conference brought us again to Japan on 24 and 25 September 2016.
 Our sister organisation AJJ (Anthropology of Japan in Japan; ajj-online.net) is frequently organising conferences and workshops in Japan, which is why JAWS normally concentrates its activities to places outside the country.
 Nevertheless, the EAJS conference at Kobe University was a welcome opportunity to connect to our colleagues currently working or researching in Japan.
 Under the theme of rituals and daily lives, convened by Carmen Tamas, the paper themes ranged from ‘larping’ and naked matsuri to toilet and hand washing rituals.
 We heard fascinating papers on housing trends, rural revitalisation and on education.

-The 28th JAWS conference will again be concurrent with sections 5a and 5b of the EAJS conference, from 30 August to 2 September 2017 in Lisbon; conveners will be Emma Cook and Andrea de Antoni (5a) as well as Blai Guarne and Ronald Saladin (5b); see conference announcement.
+The 28th JAWS conference was again concurrent with sections 5a and 5b of the EAJS conference, from 30 August to 2 September 2017 in Lisbon; conveners were Emma Cook and Andrea de Antoni (5a) as well as Blai Guarne and Ronald Saladin (5b); see EAJS conference page.

-The 29th JAWS conference will be organised by Anemone Platz at the University of Åarhus in Denmark in spring 2019 (dates tbc).
+The 29th JAWS conference is organised by Anemone Platz at the University of Åarhus in Denmark from 15 to 17 April 2019.

 The membership of JAWS has grown dramatically during the thirty years of its existence.
 Some twenty-four participants from fifteen countries took part in the first meeting in Oxford.
-Today JAWS has well over 250 members from more than twenty different countries.
+Today JAWS has almost 300 members from more than twenty different countries.
 Sub-groups of JAWS members meet frequently and the Workshop has proved fertile ground for setting up collaborative research projects between anthropologists of Japan in different countries and between anthropologists and non-anthropologists interested in similar aspects of Japanese society.

 JAWS publications have also become widely recognized and, in order to take advantage of this, a JAWS Series was established in 2000 with RoutledgeCurzon (today Routledge) under the general editorship of first, Jan van Bremen, and now, Joy Hendry.
-To date (end of 2016), 26 volumes on aspects of Japanese society have been published in this series, with two more almost ready to go to press, and another in the editing stage.
+To date, about 30 volumes on aspects of Japanese society have been published in this series, with two more almost ready to go to press, and another in the editing stage.
 These include monographs of excellent anthropological fieldwork as well as collections of conference papers, and a couple of translations.
-For more information, please see the Publications
+For more information, please see the JAWS Routledge pages.